 3. client’s computer in a service bureau

-In each service bureau there is a computer at your disposal for filling in tax returns through the e-Tax Board/e-Customs.
+In each service bureau there is a computer at your disposal for filling in tax returns through the e-MTA.
 A service bureau official is there for your assistance.

 Income tax returns can be sent to the service bureaus of the Estonian Tax and Customs Board by post.

 The addresses of the service bureaus »